lassebaerlandstrand/3D-Tic-Tac-Toe/README.md

 ### How to play
 * Choose the grid size you want to play with, then press "Start"
 * This game is played locally, so both players have to be on the same computer.
 Player 1 is the "X" player, and player 2 is the "O" player.
-* The game is played by clicking on the cube you want to place your mark on.
+* The game is played by left clicking on the cube you want to place your mark on.
 The player who gets one of their marks in a row, column or diagonal wins the game.
+* The cube is rotated by holding down the right mouse button and moving the mouse.
 * If you want to select a cube which is not the outer layer, you can change the layer with the slider in the bottom left corner.

 <br />